paulsengroup/hictk/docs/creating_cool_and_hic_files.rst

 To ingest interactions in a .hic file, simply change the extension of the output file (or use the ``--output-fmt`` option).

+hictk has native support for reading compressed interactions in the following formats: bzip2, lz4, lzo, gzip, xz, and zstd.

 By default, the list of chromosomes is read from the file header.
 The reference genome used to build the .cool or .hic file can be provided explicitly using the ``--chrom-sizes`` option.
 Note that ``--chrom-sizes`` is a mandatory option when ingesting interactions in formats other than ``--format=4dn``.